 Amb.
 Lincoln Bloomfield, Assistant Secretary of State for Political-Military Affairs of the U.S. (2001-2005)

-It is time for the world to get its basic facts straight on who is and who is not a terrorist 40 years of regime deception propaganda and disinformation are dissolving as the walls close in on the embattled regime in Tehran.
+It is time for the world to get its basic facts straight on who is and who is not a terrorist.
+40 years of regime deception, propaganda, and disinformation are dissolving as the walls close in on the embattled regime in Theran.
+My government tried for years to persuade Iran to reform its behavior and improve relations after they bombed our embassy and Marine barracks in Lebanon in the 1980s.

-In many ways this is another Mosaddeq moment.
+My friends, we have told the truth and supported the right principles in Iran for years now, even when much of the world had a different understanding.
+We were right then, and we are right today.
+We can’t turn the clock back to 1953.
+But in many ways, this is another Mosaddegh moment.
 His goal of a democratic Iran benefiting from the wealth of the nation has never died.
-It lives on within the walls of Ashraf 3.
-Let us stand together say no to tyranny and corruption and yes to a free Iran.
+It lives within the walls of Ashraf 3.
+Let us stand together.
+Say no to tyranny and corruption and yes to a free Iran.
+Thank you.

 Theresa Payton, Chief Information Officer of the White House (2006-2008)

-The regime has allocated a large number of people to influence pages on most spaces across the Internet.
-The government masterfully leverages platforms such as Wikipedia, fake accounts on social media, and conducts sophisticated web-based manipulation campaigns to suppress the people of Iran.
+The regime has allocated a large number of people to influence pages on most spaces across the internet.
+The government masterfully leverages platforms such as Wikipedia, fake accounts on social media, and conducts sophisticated web based manipulation campaigns to suppress the people of Iran.
+Additionally, we also know from a New York Times report that Iranian hackers hacked into encrypted apps of Iranian citizens, media personalities, and journalists.

 Ms. Zinat Hashemi, Member of the National Council of Resistance of Iran